Don’t you love images?

 I know, three seconds really isn’t that long, but when you’re on a mobile connection and you’re waiting for a site to load, a second can seem like forever.

-And since half of your visitors may be on slower mobile connections, it becomes clear – you need to get your page size down.
+And since a lot of your visitors may be on slower mobile connections, it becomes clear – you need to get your page size down.
 And we already know what the largest offender of page size bloat is – it’s your images.

 Unnecessarily large images also take up space on your hosting account.
 While some of you may have hosting with “unlimited” storage space, many premium hosting providers limit you to around 10GB of storage on lower-tier plans.
 This can fill up quickly, especially if you’re hosting multiple, image-heavy sites on the same account.